doriansmiley/lotusJS/README.md

 sapphireJS
 =============

-Inversion of Control framework for developing HTML5 applications
+Inversion of control framework for developing HTML5 applications